Health care (EHIC)

 - How do you get hospital treatment?

 You need a doctor's referral.
 In case of a sudden illness, accident, injury, intoxication or life threat you will receive necessary medical benefits without a referral.
 Go to a hospital which has a contract with the NFZ and show your European Health Insurance Card (EHIC) or a replacement certificate.
-During stay in a hospital operations, diagnostic tests and medicines are provided free of charge.
+When hospitalized, operations, diagnostic tests and medicines are provided free of charge.

 How do you get transportation to a hospital?